Riverscapes/WATS-5340-5350/Course_Topics/WATS_5340/index.md

 Students learn the application of the principles, theory, and skills of Watershed Science to aquatic ecosystem management and restoration projects.

-From Fall 2017 trhough Fall 2019 the Fall WATS 5340 course was organized and covered the following topics (kept here for reference:
+From Fall 2017 trhough Fall 2019 the Fall WATS 5340 course ran the entire semester and was co-taught by Peter Wilcock & Joe Wheaton.
+We covered the following topics (kept here for reference for past students and as an alternative reference for existing):

 - [Course Overview]({{ site.baseurl }}/Course_Topics/WATS_5340/Overview.html)
 - [Restoration Process]({{ site.baseurl }}/Course_Topics/WATS_5340/Restoration_Process.html)